stencila/libtemplate/README.md

 **Adding your libraries directly via GitHub interface**

-1. Go into your newly-created repository, which will be at `https://github.com/your_username/lib-domain`.
+1. Go to your newly-created repository, which will be at `https://github.com/<yourusername>/lib<domain>`.
     For example,
     if your username is `apawlik`,
-    the repository's URL will be `https://github.com/apawlik/lib-genomics`.
+    the repository's URL will be `https://github.com/apawlik/libgenomics`.

-2. Have a look into the `function` subdirectory.
-It contains templates for functions in different languages (`function.R`, `function,py`, `function.js` and so on).
+2. Have a look into the `funcs` subdirectory.
+It contains templates for functions in different languages (e.g. `hello.R`, `hello.py`, `hello.js` and so on).
 Pick the template for the language your libraries are written in.
 Copy the contents of the template.

 3. In the top right click the button "Create new file".
 This will open the editor on your screen.